Children's groups

 Price: €2.40

-Behind its stones, the citadel hides water resources and needs.
-Discover the different uses that were made of it during Vauban's time.
+Behind its stone walls, the citadel conceals water resources and needs.
+Discover the various ways in which water was used during Vauban’s time.

 Duration: 1 hour